eljn0/Blogwebsite-flask-/README.md

 - For Password reset SMTP server based from gmail.(You have to use your own email and password.)

 - Project is going to used as a school blog web.

+# Project details:
+- Project can be used as a Twitter clone, but there is no admin-panel to do some changes or restricts.
+- Fast web app.( Used some C, C#, libraries so, web app's some parts are working very fast ) *tested on Linux Server.

 ------------------------------------------------------------------------------------------------------

           SOME PHOTOS